Schlenzka26/My_Portfolio/README.md

 - `scripts/`: R scripts for analysis
 - `results/`: Output figures and tables

-## Column names and types (total of 5 columns and 132 rows)
+## Column names and types (total of 6 columns and 132 rows)
 - dive_number (numeric) - listing each dive
+- date (date) - date of dive
-- start_date (character) - time/date of descent for each dive
+- start_time (character) - time of descent for each dive
-- end_date (character) - time/date at completion of each dive
+- end_time (character) - time of ascent for each dive
-- max_time (numeric) - bottom time per dive in minutes
+- dive_time (numeric) - bottom time per dive in minutes
 - max_depth (numberic) - maximum depth in meters per dive

 ## Author